anksank/kafka/Designing_event_driven_apps.md

 - Complex to maintain: What happens if something goes wrong?
 What happens in case of duplicate events?
 - Loss of transactionality: It becomes difficult to revert if something fails, since an event might trigger lot of small changes.
 - Lineage: Events can become lost or corrupted, and because of decoupling its difficult to identify the source of such events.
 Solution: Adding an identifier to the event telling which all applications the event has passed through.

+### Event Storming

+In a typical system, the system design revolves around the data, but in case of event driven, it revolves around event (you dont care how your data looks like).
+The approach to design EDA is called **Event Storming** combined with **Domain-driven design**.